mks-mia/JS_mini_projects/README.md

-# JS_mini_projects
+# JS Mini Projects

-Welcome to my website, where I showcase a collection of both ongoing and completed JavaScript projects.
-Here, you’ll find a variety of applications ranging from interactive tools to more advanced features, demonstrating my continuous learning journey in JavaScript development.
+Welcome to my website showcasing a collection of JavaScript projects—both completed and in progress.
+This portfolio demonstrates my continuous learning journey in JavaScript development, featuring a variety of interactive tools and advanced applications.

-Completed Projects:
+## Completed Projects

-1.To-Do List
+1. To-Do List
-2.Simple Interest Rate Calculator
+2. Simple Interest Rate Calculator
-3.Weather Forecast
+3. Weather Forecast
-4.QR Code Generator
+4. QR Code Generator

+## About This Site

-While you can explore these finished projects, I am actively working on new projects to further enhance my skills and apply my knowledge in real-time.
-Built with Tailwind CSS and Bootstrap, this site reflects my commitment to growth and serves as a valuable resource for others interested in JavaScript development.
+Built with **Tailwind CSS** and **Bootstrap**, this site reflects my commitment to growth and serves as a valuable resource for others interested in JavaScript development.I am actively working on new projects to enhance my skills and apply my knowledge in real-time.
 Be sure to check back often for updates as I continue to expand my expertise.

+## Try It Out

 For a practical experience of my website, please visit here: https://mks-mia.github.io/JS_mini_projects/index.html